klei1984/max/defects.md

 35. **\*\*FIXED\*\*** Similarly to defect 6 a cargo transfer related function calls the play voice API with an invalid voice range.
 PlayVoice(V_M224, V_M224, PRIO_0) instead of PlayVoice(V_M224, V_F224, PRIO_0).

+36. The ObjectArray base class uses memcpy() to shift data in its internally allocated buffer after removal of an array element.
+In case the destination and source addresses overlap memmove() is supposed to be used instead of memcpy() as the latter does not guarantee proper handling of overlapping memory areas.
+The original compiler's memcpy() implementation for example performs 32 bit word copy operations and only the final non 32 bit sized data chunk is copied per byte.
+This means that if the instantiated derived array class holds a type which has an element size that is smaller than 32 bits each removal could result in data corruption in all the elements that were held after the removed item.
+It is not yet confirmed whether there were any offending types though.

 {% comment %}

 19. Reports screens dereference NULL (mostly at game startup as long as some of the data is not filled in yet).